In this article you'll find...

 Take a deep breath.
 The calmer you are, the calmer your chicken will be.

 Holding your chicken firmly (but kindly!), spread her wing out.
-Some people suggest using the left wing but I haven't found it makes any difference.
+Some people suggest using the left wing but it doesn't make any difference.

 Just before the ten long feathers you'll see one shorter one.
 It's at that point you need to start clipping outwards towards the end of the wing - not back towards the body.